TNG/momo-scheduler/CONTRIBUTING.md

 * Fork the project
 * Create a feature branch
 * Add your contribution
-* When you're completely done, build the project and run all tests via `npm run test`
+* Make sure that the project successfully builds and all tests are green
+* Please format your code
 * Create a Pull Request

 ### Commits